Start in enterprise mode

 | Server initialization | Automatic | Manual (init-server) |

-Even in enterprise mode, telemetry can be overridden with
+Even in enterprise mode, you can override metrics with